Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] password spray attack
 - [ ] brute force attack

-**Explanation**: A rainbow table attack is a more efficient and effective way of cracking many hashed passwords, whereas brute-forcing would take much longer and may not complete in a reasonable amount of time. [ref](https://www.professormesser.com/free-a-plus-training/220-1002/brute-force-attacks-3)
+**Explanation**: A rainbow table attack is a more efficient and effective way of cracking many hashed passwords, whereas brute-forcing would take much longer and may not complete in a reasonable amount of time. **Source** [Professor Messer](https://www.professormesser.com/free-a-plus-training/220-1002/brute-force-attacks-3).

 #### Q12.
 Which area is DMZ?